simon-brooke/geocsv-js/README.md

 An even more ultra-lightweight tool to show comma-separated value data on a map.

+## Demo

+There's a [working demo site](https://simon-brooke.github.io/geocsv-js/), from which you can crib how to integrate this into your own website.

 ## Other variants

 This is a little project I've played about with, and there are now three variants: